 Compressed air is a vital part of industrial operations, including powering pneumatic tools and garage service lifts.
 It is often thought of as a “free” source of energy when in fact it is one of the least efficient and most expensive in the industry.
 Even the smallest compressed air system can be a relatively large component of energy consumption and cost.
+Compressor controls can be used to allow compressor speed to vary to match need when compressor requirements change over time or vary between shifts.

 High-Efficiency Compressor Systems